cloudrootab/ansible_role_xoce/README.md

 > DISCLAIMER!
 > This is produced and offered _as is_ without **any **warranty.
 Made to run on Debian/Ubuntu.
 Do your own due diligence and verify the code/functions.
 > No guarantees are given nor are any responsibilities taken.
 NONE!
+> No support is offered!
 > **Use at your own risk!**

+### Standing on the shoulders of giants
+This wouldn't be possible without the awesome work done by Vates and the open source community in large.
+Please help out by contributing in some way to this great project.
+If you have any questions.
+Please refer to the official docs: [https://docs.xen-orchestra.com/](https://docs.xen-orchestra.com/).
+Or consider purchasing their paid support through their [XOA](https://xen-orchestra.com/) support packages.

 #### Background
 This is something I've thrown together and been using for the better part of a year.